← Back to Research

 Week 1

-Before looking at any project, get precise on three things: (1) configuration — 2BHK vs 3BHK vs 4BHK, and the minimum area you need (most families underestimate this); (2) possession timeline — are you happy waiting 3 years for under-construction, or do you need ready-to-move?; and (3) true budget — not just what you've planned to spend, but the all-in number including registration, GST, parking, club membership, and interior work.
+Before looking at any project, get precise on three things: (1) configuration — 2BHK vs 3BHK vs 4BHK, and the minimum area you need; (2) possession timeline — under-construction or ready-to-move?; and (3) true budget — including registration, GST, parking, club membership, and interior work.
 Most buyers underestimate total cost by 12–18%.

 Checklist